Oldranda1414/SP2PFL-ProjectManagement/docs/scoping.md

     Initiative-- has many -->Capability
     Capability-- has many -->Feature
     Feature-- is implemented by many -->Story
+    Feature-- can have many -->Epic
+    Epic-- is made of many -->Story
 ```

 #### 1. Client Onboarding and Support